lizhengsam/natural_forest_loss/README.md

 ├── data/
 │   ├── README.md
 │   └── source_data.zip
-├── requirements.txt
 ├── LICENSE
 └── README.md
 ```

 > **reproduction note**

-&emsp;&emsp;&emsp; all files archived in source_data can be fully reproduced by executing the data acquisition scripts provided in the code/ directory.
+&emsp; all files archived in source_data can be fully reproduced by executing the data acquisition scripts provided in the code/ directory.